grafana/loki/docs/sources/operations/request-validation-rate-limits.md

 This problem can be solved by ensuring that log delivery is configured correctly, or by increasing the `max_chunk_age` value.

-It is recommended to resist configuring the `max_chunk_age` option as this has other implications, and to instead try track down the cause for delayed logged delivery.
+It is recommended to resist modifying the default value of `max_chunk_age` as this has other implications, and to instead try track down the cause for delayed logged delivery.
 It should also be noted that this a per-stream error, so by simply splitting streams (adding more labels) this problem can be circumvented, especially if multiple hosts are sending samples for a single stream.

 | Property                | Value      |
 |-------------------------|------------|